 Students will learn to use industry-standard raster and vector illustration software to create graphics of medical subjects.
 Students will also use page layout applications to combine digital images with text and other graphic elements.
 Course work emphasizes creation of illustrations to support medical education and publishing.
 (Prerequisites: FDTN-111 and FDTN-121 or equivalent courses.)
 Studio 6 (Spring).

 This course will provide an in-depth anatomical approach to drawing the figure.
 Students will obtain instruction and practice at drawing human anatomy including body and head postures, facial expressions, and hand gestures.
 Students will learn anatomical proportioning while drawing from observation from models to convey emotions such as anger, sadness, fear, disgust, etc. Students will also learn to use photo support references.
 Works will be created in black and white and in color media using light and dark, and warm and cool effects.
-(Prerequisites: FDTN-112 and FDTN-122 or ILLS-206 or SOFA-108 or ITDI-211 or equivalent course.)
+(Prerequisite: FDTN-112 or FDTN-212 or ILLS-206 or SOFA-108 or ITDI-211 or equivalent course.)
 Studio 5 (Fall, Spring).

 Human Anatomy and Physiology I